 Bkp100 apparently thinks those discussing income inequality believe all workers should be paid equally.
 That, of course, is nonsense.
 The income inequality highlighted in articles like “Fast-Food CEOs Paid 1,000 Times More Than Their Workers” is referring to the widening gulf between the workers and the bosses.

-While income inequality has been the concern of some for decades, it became a flashpoint during the 2012 presidential election, and prior to that with the passage of the Dodd-Frank Wall Street Reform and Consumer Protection Act, signed into law in 2010.
+While income inequality has been the concern of some for decades, it was a flash point during the 2012 presidential election, and before that with the passage of the Dodd-Frank Wall Street Reform and Consumer Protection Act, signed into law in 2010.
 Section 953(b) of that law requires companies to report the ratio between the median annual compensation of a company’s workers and that of their CEO.

 Some, like bkp100, think it’s nobody’s business who makes what.
 Others believe that too much wealth is accruing to too few.
 As you might imagine, those leaning left are more likely to adopt the latter belief, those leaning right the former.

-So here’s a look at what’s happening, some possible reasons why and, most importantly, how this debate matters to you.
+So here’s a look at what’s happening, some possible reasons, my take and — most important — why this debate matters to you.

 Some facts about income inequality

-- Overall worker pay in the U.S., adjusted for inflation, grew 5.7 percent from 1978 to 2011.
+- Overall worker pay in the United States, adjusted for inflation, grew 5.7 percent from 1978 to 2011.
 CEO pay grew 727 percent during the same period.

-- In 1965, average CEO pay in America was 18 times that of workers.
+- In 1965, average CEO pay in America was 18 times that of average workers’ pay.

 - On average, the CEOs of large U.S. companies received $12.3 million in compensation in 2012, or $5,894 per hour.
 An American working for minimum wage would take 20 weeks, or about five months, to make what that CEO makes every hour.